Goal Setting: How to live a life you love!

 Step into Your Fear and out of your Comfort Zone

-To find a true sense of success you must step out of your comfort zone.
+To find a real sense of success, you must step out of your comfort zone.

 You must risk vulnerability.
 To pair success with happiness, you must also set goals.

 To risk failure is how you win big.